 - 10.2 The court may make three types of order under these provisions: to restrain a course of conduct, to take steps to remedy a course of conduct and to secure assets.
 As is explained below, the court may also make an order freezing assets under its inherent jurisdiction.
 In certain cases, the FSA may seek only one type of order, although in others it may seek several. - 10.3 The broad test the FSA will apply when it decides whether to seek an injunction is whether the application would be the most effective way to deal with the FSA's concerns.
 In deciding whether an application for an injunction is appropriate in a given case, the FSA will consider all relevant circumstances and may take into account a wide range of factors.
 The following list of factors is not exhaustive; not all the factors will be relevant in a particular case and there may be other factors that are relevant. - (1) The nature and seriousness of a contravention or expected contravention of a relevant requirement.
-The extent of loss, risk of loss, or other adverse effect on consumers, including the extent to which client assets may be at risk, may be relevant.
-The seriousness of a contravention or prospective contravention will include considerations of: - (a) whether the losses suffered are substantial; - (b) whether the numbers of consumers who have suffered loss are significant; - (c) whether the assets at risk are substantial; and - (d) whether the number of consumers at risk is significant. - (2) In cases of market abuse, the nature and seriousness of the misconduct or expected misconduct in question.
-The following may be relevant:
+The extent of loss, risk of loss, or other adverse effect on consumers, including the extent to which client assets may be at risk, may be

-&lt;sup>9 Under sections 380(6)(a) and (7)(a), a 'relevant requirement' means a requirement: which is imposed by or under the Act; or which is imposed by or under any other Act and whose contravention constitutes and offence which the FSA has power to prosecute under the Act (or in the case of Scotland, which is imposed by or under any other Act) and whose contravention constitutes an offence under Part V of the Criminal Justice Act 1993 or under the Money Laundering Regulations.
+&lt;sup>9 Under sections 380(6)(a) and (7)(a), a 'relevant requirement' means a requirement: which is imposed by or under the Act or by any directly applicable Community regulation made under MiFID; or which is imposed by or under any other Act and whose contravention constitutes and offence which the FSA has power to prosecute under the Act (or in the case of Scotland, which is imposed by or under any other Act) and whose contravention constitutes an offence under Part V of the Criminal Justice Act 1993 or under the Money Laundering Regulations.